CROSSINGTUD/openssl/README.md

 ### Preparing the config files

 Before creating the certificates the config files have to be adapted depending on your folder structure.
+In our config files the CA simply copys all extensions from the csr.
+In reality the CA has policies which define how to handle requested extensions.

 First you have to set the dir variable, which determines where the certificates, csr etc are kept.